Coaching for Brain Health

 “Brain fog” is a pretty common complaint these days.
 Many people just chalk it up to getting older and being too busy and distracted.
 But it’s not something you have to accept.
 If it’s negatively impacting your quality of life, there are actions you can take to get your brain back on track.

 “Brain fog” is a very non-specific condition that has many potential causes.
-Things like lack of quality sleep, stress, poor gut health, undiagnosed food sensitivities, excess inflammation, underlying autoimmune disease, and exposure to heavy metals, mold, and other toxic chemicals can all lead to brain fog.
+Things like lack of quality sleep, stress, poor gut health, undiagnosed food sensitivities, excess inflammation, underlying autoimmune disease, and exposure to heavy metals, mold, and other toxic substances can all lead to brain fog.

 Working with a functional medicine practitioner can help you uncover the root cause(s) of your brain fog.
 A functional health coach can provide the support and accountability that enables you to implement your protocol and experiment with proven lifestyle changes so you can reclaim your memory, focus, and clarity.